ollumope/datalake/README.md

-# Loka Lake Challenge
+# Data Lake Challenge

-The solution for the Loka data lake challenge uses a serverless approach to leverage administrated services.
+The solution for the data lake challenge uses a serverless approach to leverage administrated services.
 It would be the equivalent of the T step on an ETL pipeline architecture.

 To reduce the maintenance burden and to provide a solution that works out of the box, The following services are in place:
 * S3 for storage services for both the source and the target data